pytorch/pytorch/docs/source/fx.rst

 Static Control Flow
 ~~~~~~~~~~~~~~~~~~~

-On the other hand, so called *static control flow* is supported.
+On the other hand, so-called *static control flow* is supported.
 Static
 control flow is loops or ``if`` statements whose value cannot change
 across invocations.
 Typically, in PyTorch programs, this control flow
 arises for code making decisions about a model’s architecture based on